-We’ve all heard the horror stories about cyberattacks: CryptoLocker virus, spearfishing, data breaches.
+We’ve all heard horror stories about cyberattacks: CryptoLocker virus, spearfishing, and data breaches.
 What do all of these nasty things have in common?
 They can cost businesses big money if not properly guarded against.

 Here’s another reason why it’s so critical to deploy proactive IT services to protect against such crimes: if a cyber thief pilfers money from your bank account, your bank may not be obliged to replace it.
 That was brought to light by a recent NPR story, which spotlighted several business owners who lost money because of stolen debit cards, social engineering, and the exact kind of business email compromise we wrote about last month.

 Individuals are protected from fraudulent bank transactions under the Electronic Fund Transfer Act, but small businesses don’t enjoy the same level of protection.
 The Uniform Commercial Code states that banks must offer business customers a “commercially reasonable” set of security protocols.
 If those are followed, the bank is then entirely within legal limits to refuse to reimburse businesses that suffer from fraudulent money transfers or other cyber theft.

 The numbers on such crimes are staggering; the FBI recently estimated that 8,000 businesses had been affected over the past two years, with losses estimated at nearly $800 million.
 So what can you do to protect your business?
 Quite a lot, actually:

 1) Have a trusted IT professional assess the security of your systems.
 Due to the constantly shifting nature of cyberattacks, stopping them requires more than just antivirus and a firewall.
 Limiting admin rights for user PCs, applying DNS filters, implementing strict browser settings, and employing constantly updated behavioral anti-spyware can help.
 But these are complicated measures that most business owners don’t have the time or ability to keep up with.
 However, an IT professional like CMIT Solutions specializes in that kind of 24/7 service.